veliovgroup/request-extra/README.md

 });

 // POST with Authorization (Content-Type: application/x-www-form-urlencoded):
-// by passing an String or QueryString Object to `form` request({
+// by passing a String or QueryString Object to `form` request({
   method: 'POST',
   url: 'https://example.com',